Our Team

 Kim Marklund - Trainer

-She is a dedicated volunteer in both her fire departments, a local homeless shelter, and her church.
-She and her husband are raising two teenagers & a college student, and she proudly brings both personal commitment & professional insight to her work with first responders.
+Kim and her husband are raising two teenagers and a college student, and she brings both personal commitment and professional insight to her work with first responders.
 She is also a huge fan of God!

 Dr. Richard Williams, Mentor to Kim & Gina